[ M | Introduction | Song Index ]

 The song:

-Once again a song about family, like BD3,
+Once again a reference to (blood or chosen) family, like BD3,

 Dawn,